Hiram Monserrate: Arrest and investigation

 Monserrate was arrested on December 19, 2008 and accused of slashing Karla Giraldo, his girlfriend, in the face with a broken drinking glass during an argument in his Jackson Heights apartment.
 He was arraigned the same day and pleaded not guilty to the charges of second-degree assault, a felony that carried a maximum sentence of seven years in prison, and fourth-degree criminal possession of a weapon.

 Giraldo initially made statements to hospital staff and the police that led to Monserrate's arrest.
-However, Giraldo later changed her account to match that of Monserrate, stated that the cuts on her face near her left eye from a broken glass were an accident, and added that she was no longer cooperating with the investigation.
+However, Giraldo later changed her account to match that of Monserrate, stated that the cuts on her face near her left eye from a broken glass resulted from an accident, and added that she was no longer cooperating with the investigation.
 Sources discussed evidence with the media, including video surveillance that supported the charges of assault and the attempt to cover it up.

 Prosecution

 On March 23, 2009, a Queens grand jury indicted Monserrate on three counts of felony assault on Giraldo and three counts of misdemeanor assault.
 Monserrate denied the charges, saying "Listen, the reality is that from the very beginning I have said this was an accident.
 My girlfriend said it's an accident.
 This is an accident and we look forward to the dismissal of all these charges based on the truth."

 The case proceeded to trial, and Monserrate waived his right to a jury on September 18, 2009.
 As his trial started, security camera footage from Monserrate's apartment building was entered into evidence and made public.
-The footage showed Giraldo girlfriend screaming and clutching at doorways as Monserrate forced her out of the building.
+The footage showed Giraldo screaming and clutching at doorways as Monserrate forced her out of the building.
 Giraldo testified in Monserrate's defense.